achtman-lab/GrapeTree/README.md

 The first column is a unique identifier for the strain.

 #### metadata
 The metadata file is either a tab-delimited or a comma-delimited text file.
-It is only used for tree presentation.
+This is only used for tree presentation in the standardalone version.

 Follow an example here: https://github.com/achtman-lab/GrapeTree/blob/master/examples/simulated_data.metadata.txt
 ```